Skip to Main Content

 Is debt settlement right for you?

 Deciding whether debt relief is a good idea takes careful consideration of your financial circumstances, goals and risk tolerance.
-Here are some factors to weigh:
+Here are some questions to ask yourself:

-• Do you have high levels of unsecured debt, like credit card debt or medical bills?
+• Do you have levels of unsecured debt, like credit card debt or medical bills, that are higher than you can realistically pay off?

-• Do you need help keeping up with minimum payments?
+• Have you been unable to keep up with minimum payments?

 The bottom line